BlackReap-er/Sia/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-The idea came to us from some previous projects about making a browser extension that could automate the stuff and make surfing an awesome experience.
-There are lot of people that get scammed everyday due to opening malicious links or get cyberbullied online and they don't that's actually happening.
-People with dyslexia can't read things on browsers properly or we don't want to really read a whole site to gain some information but would like it if were read to us.
-For all these problems and more Sia was built.
+The idea came to us from some previous projects about making a browser extension that could automate the stuff and make net-surfing an awesome experience.
+There are a lot of people that get scammed everyday due to opening malicious links or get cyberbullied online, and they don't even realize that it's actually happening.
+People with Dyslexia can't read things on browsers properly; Or some of us might actually feel the need to get things read to us instead of actually reading it by ourselves.
+As a solution to all these problems and more, Sia was built.

 ### Built With